uzborg950/SARAS-ESAD-Baseline/README.md

 Please check the arguments in `train.py` to adjust the training process to your liking.

-### Some usefull flags
+### Some useful flags
 -

 ## Evaluation
 Model is evaluated and saved after each `1000` iterations.

 mAP@0.25 is computed after every `500` iterations and at the end.
-You can chnage to your liking by specify it in `train.py` arguments.
+You can change to your liking by specify it in `train.py` arguments.

-You can evaluate and save the results in json file using `evaluate.py`.
-It follow the same aruments `train.py`.
+You can evaluate and save the results in `text` file using `evaluate.py`.
+It follow the same arguments `train.py`.
-By default it evaluate using the model store at `max_iters`, but you can chnage it any other snapshot/checkpoint.
+By default it evaluate using the model store at `max_iters`, but you can change it any other snapshot/checkpoint.

 ```
 python evaluate.py --loss_type=focal
 ```

-This will dump a log file with **results(mAP)** on validation set and as well as a **submission file**.
+This will dump a log file with **results(mAP)** on the validation set and as well as a **submission file**.

 ## Results
 Here are the results on `esad` dataset.